 My garage door remote control is not working

-Replacing batteries is the easiest and least expensive thing you can do to when troubleshooting your phoenix garage door system.
+Replacing batteries is the easiest and least expensive thing you can do when troubleshooting your garage door system.
 Before calling any company about remotes or keypads that won’t work, change the battery, then try using the opener.
-It will save you a $50 service call.
+It will save you a service call fee.
 If your opener doesn’t work at that point, it could be a failed logic board.
 We are able to replace the logic board in most units, but units older than 10 years may need a new opener.

 My garage door will not close

-Your chandler garage door has safety (photo) eyes on both sides, about one foot from the ground.
+Your garage door has safety eyes on both sides, which the manufacturer recommends locating 6” from the ground.
 Between the two eyes is an invisible beam that when broken, prevents the door from closing.
 If your door won’t close, check to make sure these photo eyes are not dirty or out of alignment.
 Most safety eyes have small lights on them to indicate if they are on or off.
 If your safety eyes have a light but it is off, the communication to the opener has been interrupted and the opener will not operate.
 At Dependable Door Systems, we carry all makes and models of safety eyes.